Preparing to Start Year 7 in September

 Frequently Asked Questions

-Miss Smith, Director of Key Stage 3 and Miss Bartle the current Head of Year 7 have tried to think of common questions that Year 6 students ask about coming to Weatherhead.
+Miss Smith, Assistant Headteacher and Director of Key Stage 3 has tried to think of common questions that Year 6 students ask about coming to Weatherhead.
 We hope you find the answers useful.

 What clubs can I join?